 Get one generic brush for Chinese brush painting (Flower & Bird brush 花鳥筆), tip of brush about three-quarter to one inch in length, white or brown haired.
-(Cost from $5) Remember it is not so much how good your brush is, more important is how often you practice painting.
+(Cost from $5) Consider that it matters less how good your brushes are, more important is how often you practice painting.

-To get a set of brushes to practice a variety of brush strokes, choose one or two white haired brushes, small, medium, large White Cloud brush (小白雲, 中白雲, or 大白雲), cost $5-$8; and one brown haired brush, small, medium, large Bamboo & Orchid brush (小蘭竹, 中蘭竹, 大蘭竹).
+To get a set of brushes to practice a variety of fine to broad brush strokes, choose one or two white haired brushes, small, medium, large White Cloud brush (小白雲, 中白雲, or 大白雲), cost $5-$8; and one brown haired brush, small, medium, large Bamboo & Orchid brush (小蘭竹, 中蘭竹, 大蘭竹), about $8-$20.
 The Bamboo & Orchid brown brush would be more expensive, so pick the size you are comfortable with, I recommend medium or large, some people like to paint large and some paint small, and you will use it for a while, I have mine all my life.
 And one or two fine brushes for outline painting, from $1-$5, as well as painting details such as veins of leaves, stamens of flowers, etc.

 2. Ink – Chinese ink

 We use either Chinese ink or Japanese Sumi Drawing ink.
 The common brand for Chinese ink is called 一得閣墨汁, the Japanese ink is 墨液.
 I find the Sumi ink more highly concentrated, I like the Chinese ink for its consistency.